Fixing in cricket: ICC chief Dave Richardson wants jail sentences

 "A jail sentence would be ideal."

-The plea mirrors that of Michel Platini, head of football's European governing body Uefa, who renewed his call for the establishment of a European sports police force to deal with match-fixing, hooliganism and doping in London last month.
+The plea mirrors that of Michel Platini, head of football's European governing body Uefa, to deal with match-fixing, hooliganism and doping in London last month.

 Richardson says that in the past 12 months the ICC's anti-corruption unit has taken a more proactive approach to tackling corruption, and is working with police forces to prosecute those responsible.